 How to share USB keyboard and mouse on Windows and Mac

-What is not cool is having to switch between several keyboards and mice while working on them.
+It is always a struggle to switch between several keyboards and mice while working with several computers, e.g. Windows and Mac machines, at the same time.
 Which apart from being annoying is also difficult - your productivity inevitably drops.
 You might wonder:

-If it’s OK to use several keyboards and mice to work on multiple machines?
+Can I avoid using several keyboards and mice while working on multiple machines?

-No. You only need a single USB keyboard for all your machines.
-Switch between them with the help of software and connect devices via USB splitter
+And the answer is: sure!
+You only need a single USB keyboard for all your machines, since it is possible to switch between them with the help of software and connect devices via USB splitter.

 Here are 5 simplest ways to do it - put them to use right away.

 - Input Director